 Environmental Accounting Platform

-AIA is developing an environmental accounting platform for Australian agriculture, fisheries and forestry, with the first stage underway to deliver a cross-sectoral carbon footprint solution.
+AIA has developed an environmental accounting platform for Australian agriculture, fisheries and forestry, with the first stage delivering a cross-sectoral carbon footprint solution.

 EAP Screenshot